KerbalKompanion/TelemachusKit/README.md

 "The [Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies."

-To integrate `FeedKit` into your project, specify it in your `Package.swift` file:
+To integrate `TelemachusKit` into your project, specify it in your `Package.swift` file:

 ```swift
 let package = Package(